For Performers

 What dates do you have available?

-Because of the cooperative nature of the space and the fact that all of us are doing this as volunteers, we only do one show approximately every three weeks, almost always on Sundays, from the last Sunday in August through the last Sunday in May.
-We’re painfully aware that this just won’t work for some who would like to get on our stage, and who we’d love to have on it.
+We do a show approximately once every three weeks, almost always on Sundays, from the last Sunday in August through the last Sunday in May.
+We’re painfully aware that this just won’t work for some of you.

 Cancellations and Postponements